AbsaOSS/filename-inspector/README.md

 - [License](#license)

 ## Description
 The **Test File Suffix Inspector** GitHub Action is designed to ensure naming conventions in test files within specified repository directories.
 It scans for test files and reports any missing specified suffixes, helping maintain consistency and adherence to project standards.
+The tool is not limited to any programming language files; it scans file names and ignores extensions until they are used in filters.

 ## How It Works
 This action scans the specified `include_directories` for test files and checks if they end with the defined `suffixes` or contain them anywhere in the filename based on the `pattern_logic.` It reports the count of files not meeting the naming conventions, with options to fail the action if violations are found.